-- If you cannot find extra space in your rootvg, you might have to do a preservation installation installation installation saves all the "non-system" logical volumes and file systems (for example, /home), but removes and re-creates the following logical volumes: hd2, hd3, hd4, hd5 and hd9var. - If you do a preservation installation, you must reinstall any applications that were installed in your rootvg after the preservation installation has completed.
+If you cannot find extra space in your rootyg, you might have to do a preservation installation instead of a migration installation to AIX.
+A preservation installation saves all the "non-system" logical volumes and file systems (for example, /home), but removes and re-creates the following logical volumes: hd2, hd3, hd4, hd5 and hd9var.

+If you do a preservation installation, you must reinstall any applications that were installed in your rootyg after the preservation installation has completed.
 You must also reconfigure devices, as well as re-create users and groups.
-For more information about a preservation installation, see "Installing the Base Operating System" on page 32.
+For more information about a preservation installation, see "Installing the Base Operating System" on page 38.